-- How fun the exercise is: pleasure (as a psychological benefit) has lots of positive health associations.
+- How fun the exercise is: pleasure (as a psychological benefit) has lots of positive health associations (on top of the mental wellness benefits that aerobic exercise like cycling already has).
 Exercise that might be suboptimal for other reasons might come out on top for you if you find it particularly fun for some reason.
 Inline skating, e.g., ought to be considered more seriously (despite its braking issues) if you find it particularly fun.

 - Whether or not the exercise has a social component: can it it be done in groups?
 Working out on a cardio machine in your house cannot be made social, e.g.